-All students will be dismissed from their eighth period classrooms at 3:10 pm and return their Chromebooks to the library on their way out of the building.
+All students will be dismissed from their eighth period classrooms at 3:10 pm and return their Chromebooks to the library and unlock their Yondr pouches on their way out of the building.
 Bus riders and students picked up by parents/guardians are to walk to their rides when they are notified.
 Please arrive no later than 3:30 pm to pick-up your daughter or son.
-Families may be billed for excessive late pick-ups.
+Families may be billed for excessively late pick-ups.